dengxinjuan/trueDeal/readme.md

 ## Main functions

-- search by keyword
+- search by keyword (support all markets)

-- search by asin
+- search by asin (search all markets)

-- reviews by asin
+- reviews by asin (search all markets)

 - add/edit shoppinglist

-- add favorite(to be conintued)
+- add favorite, add hate items

+##User Flow

+- user can log in to view their shoppinglists, and save favorite, hate, and seach itesms.

+##Coding Languages

+- HTML, CSS, JAVASCRIPT, PYTHON, SQL,SQLACHLMY, FLASK, FLASK-FORM and more

+##UI
+- The theme is more coloful, and childish stylish.
+- google fonts
+- color story: purple, blue, white, green

 ## API

+(This API I choose from RapidApi)

 - Amazon Product/Reviews/Keywords API Documentation

 - https://rapidapi.com/logicbuilder/api/amazon-product-reviews-keywords